WNBA 101: Everything You Need to Know for Your Hot Sports Summer

 Then, will be a center court, otherwise known as the half court line.
 This is where teams meet at the beginning of the game and also designates the halfway point from one team’s “side” of the court verses the other.
 When a team switches from defense to offense, they have to get the ball back to their side of the court (and quickly!) to get the ball into their own basket, and vice versa.

 Surrounding the basket there are two different lines drawn on the floor that you should pay attention to.
-The first is a semi-circle drawn about 22 feet away from the basket, that is the three point line.
+The first is a semi-circle drawn a little over 22 feet away from the basket, that is the three point line.
 Any baskets made (ie/shots of the ball successfully going into the basket) at this line, or beyond it, is worth three points.
 Any baskets made inside of that line is worth two points.

 The second line to pay attention to is called the free throw line.
 The free throw line is a straight line, roughly 15 feet away from the basket.
 If a someone “fouls” a player while they were making a shot (that means someone broke a rule in defending a player while that player was attempting to shoot a basket), then the game pauses.
 That player who was fouled now gets to shoot two-three “free baskets” from the free throw line, without anyone defending them or causing a ruckus.
 Once that’s over, the game resumes again.